Piano tuning, voicing and regulation in the middle region of the Netherlands

 Why must a piano be tuned regularly?

-Naturally you can't make serious music on a piano that is out of tune, or has other shortcomings.
+It's frustrating trying to play a false piano, or one with other shortcomings.
 Beeing an investment for life, your piano should contribute to years of joy in making music.
 Since it is such a complex instrument, it must be maintained with the utmost care.
 When a piano is neglected it tends to fall out of shape fast.
 Regular servicing by a qualified technician will preserve your instrument and help avoiding costly repairs in the future.

-Because your piano contains materials such as wood, felt, leather and iron, it is subject to swelling and contracting.
+Because your piano is built with materials such as wood, felt, leather and iron, it is subject to swelling and contracting.
 This affects tone, pitch, action response and touch.
-To maintain optimal sound quality and feel, your piano should be tuned twice a year, or at least once a year.
+To maintain optimal sound quality and feel, your piano should be tuned at least once a year.
 If your piano has not been tuned for years, mostly one tuning job will take 1.5 hours.
 Some piano's can not be tuned anymore, or only at lower pitch.
 Concert grands at theatres and concert halls are usually tuned before each concert.
 Most overdampers are horrible even after tuning.

 Where is the best spot to place your instrument?